 Modifications to the body of the draft Resolution on the common specification of light source categories (ECE/TRANS/WP.29/GRE/2015/28)

 The text reproduced below was prepared by the experts from the Informal Working Group "Simplification of the Lighting and Light-Signalling Regulations" (IWG SLR) to simplify the content and amendment process of the light source Regulations Nos.
 37, 99 and 128.
-The data sheets for light sources are moved from Annex 1 of these Regulations to the draft Resolution.
+The data sheets for light sources are moved from Annexes 1 of these Regulations to the draft Resolution.
+Moreover, the proposal ECE/TRANS/WP.29/GRE/2015/29 to phase out some filament light source categories and the proposal ECE-TRANS-WP29-GRE-2015-30e to introduce new LED light source categories LW3, LY3, LR5, LW5 and LY5, and to align some drawings of category LR4 with drawings of these new categories, all adopted by the 74th session of GRE, were merged with this proposal.

 Resolution [No. y] on the common specification of light source categories